gomorpheus/morpheus-docs/administration/policies/policies.rst

   Sets a maximum total combined price for all instances in the Group, Cloud, Tenant or owned by the User this policy is applied to.
 Cluster Resource Name
   The name of Cluster hosts (master and workers) when creating Kubernetes, Docker and KVM Clusters.
 Pre-populates a fixed or editable Resource Name value for the cluster using ${variable} naming patterns and/or text, including ${sequence} numbering.
 Toggle whether sequence numbers are reusable (after the resource using them is destroyed) by enabling `Reuse Naming Sequence Numbers <https://docs.morpheusdata.com/en/latest/administration/settings/settings.html#provisioning>`_ in |AdmSet|
-Delayed Delete
+Cypher Access
+  See the section below for a guide to establishing a Cypher access policy Delayed Delete
   Delayed Delete Policies allow for soft deletion of Instances and Apps.
 Instead of deleting immediately, Instances and Apps with a Delayed Removal policy applied will be shutdown upon deletion request and hidden by default from the UI.
 The Instance/App will then be in ``Pending Removal`` status.
 Expiration